philyboysmith/noise-monkey/README.md

 # A fine React Native Starter Package

 At [amillionmonkeys](https://amillionmonkeys.co.uk) we're building lots of apps with React Native.
 This package is mostly an internal boilerplate for these projects, but I'm happy to share with the wider community.
+The app offers persistance state management, navigation, http request handling, environment variables and offline detection.

 ## Getting Started